bestbat/Homura/README.md

 This list will be refreshed on every update of [i386-wine-devel](https://www.freshports.org/emulators/i386-wine-devel), [mesa-dri](https://www.freshports.org/graphics/mesa-dri/) or [drm-kmod](https://www.freshports.org/graphics/drm-kmod/)

+Some applications that don't work will still be included to allow other users to simply tinker.

 Application | Works?
 ------------ | -------------
 [Steam](https://store.steampowered.com/) | Runs out of the box,  uses winxp with an older steam client to get some online features.
 (Doesn't affect performance)